Beginners Guide to Biohacking

 - Herbal and nutritional supplementation

-Other areas within the biohacking industry can get more advanced and require more cutting-edge technology to perform.
+Other areas within the biohacking industry can get more advanced.
+Some require more cutting-edge technology to perform.

 A few examples of cutting-edge biohacking techniques include: